Marian High School is a Catholic, college

 The Core Value Service means putting our faith and spirituality in action.
 Service lives and breathes in all that a Marian girl is.
 Whether she is helping a friend study for an exam, collecting canned goods for the Food Bank or volunteering her time at the Hope Center, a Marian student knows that service unto others is simply a part of living.
 Along with the responsibility of Service comes the duty of Social Justice.
 At Marian, our girls identify, reflect and act upon the injustices in our world.
 One example of our action is the annual summer trip to the Dominican Republic (DR).
 For the last three years, a group of students has traveled to the DR as part of an immersion/service program, where they see first-hand the ethical and moral issues that confront third world countries.
 Through their Service work, students enhance their leadership skills discover the impact they have on their community and grow in their faith.

 Spirituality is a way of living and loving, always aware of God’s presence and plan for us.
-This Core Value is truly intertwined with our religion curriculum.
+This Core Value is truly intertwined with our theology curriculum.
 An Invitation to Spiritual Development is integral to the Marian experience of Catholic education.
-Young women are invited to participate in God’s plan for them by: Learning about their faith in religion classes that focus on scripture, morality, Catholic/Christian teaching and Sacraments; Celebrating their faith in liturgy and daily prayer; Strengthening their faith through retreats; Witnessing their faith through Christian service.
-These important components of our religion curriculum are the foundation for spiritual growth, as individuals and as a community.
+Young women are invited to participate in God’s plan for them by: Learning about their faith in theology classes that focus on scripture, morality, Catholic/Christian teaching and Sacraments; Celebrating their faith in liturgy and daily prayer; Strengthening their faith through retreats; Witnessing their faith through Christian service.
+These important components of our theology curriculum are the foundation for spiritual growth, as individuals and as a community.